-A study of the molecular basis of DNA replication, RNA transcription, RNA processing and editing, protein synthesis, and structure function relationships with emphasis on DNA and protein manipulation and molecular biology techniques.
+A study of the molecular basis of DNA replication, RNA transcription focusing on molecular biology techniques such as PCR, DNA sequencing, genomics, cloning, microarrays, and siRNA and their relation to human disease research applications.
 Usually offered every year.
 Ms. Kosinski-Collins